-This involved designing many new effects, or further developing relatively new visual tricks, like the film's fire-bending, which was inspired by the effects in Harry Potter And The Half Blood Prince.
-This also required Shyamalan to direct up to sixty takes of some shots to ensure full coverage in scenes with moving elements and a moving camera.
+This involved designing many new effects, or further developing relatively new visual tricks, like the film’s fire-bending, which was inspired by the effects in Harry Potter and the Half Blood Prince.
+This also required Shyamalan to direct up to 60 takes of some shots to ensure full coverage in scenes with moving elements and a moving camera.

 The effects house did a great job and the visuals are amongst the few redeeming features here, but as with so much of the film, it’s baffling how they could be integrated so atrociously.
 If a fireball hits anything or anyone in this movie, it doesn’t set it on fire.
 If a chorus line of villagers from the Earth kingdom perform an elaborate version of the haka, it only summons one piffling boulder to slowly hover towards their adversaries.

-And we hate to keep banging on about the first ten minutes, but the first time we see Sokka (Jackson Rathbone), he's supposedly been sloshed with a ball of water that Katara was trying to bend, and complains “I always end up wet when you do that.”
-Rathbone has a hard job with the de-humoured Sokka anyway, made harder by the fact that he's completely dry when he makes this statement.
+And while I hate to keep going on about the first ten minutes, but the first time we see Sokka (Jackson Rathbone), he’s supposedly been sloshed with a ball of water that Katara was trying to bend, and complains “I always end up wet when you do that.”
+Rathbone has a hard job with the de-humoured Sokka anyway, made harder by the fact that he’s completely dry when he makes this statement.